IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 ### Description

-All multi-byte numerical fields are little-endian.
+All multi-octet numerical fields are little-endian.
 All primitive types in this document are from Windows and their size can be found in [section 2.2 "Common Data Types"](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-dtyp/efda8314-6e41-4837-8299-38ba0ee04b92) of {{MS-DTYP}}.

-`EVENT_HEADER` is 80 bytes long; its structure is described on [Microsoft's page for the EVENT_HEADER structure](https://learn.microsoft.com/en-us/windows/win32/api/evntcons/ns-evntcons-event_header).
+`EVENT_HEADER` is 80 octets long; its structure is described on [Microsoft's page for the EVENT_HEADER structure](https://learn.microsoft.com/en-us/windows/win32/api/evntcons/ns-evntcons-event_header).